OscarZhou0107/db-in-k8s/README.md

   the rest of the reponses are not sent back to the handler, but they are still needed to update the internal state of the Dispatcher
   - Lifetime is till all `DispatcherAddr` objects are dropped
+- Admin Handler (Optional)
+  - Only process a single incoming tcp connection at a time
+  - Receie a single request in raw bytes, process the request, and send one response back
+  - Supports remotely stopping the main handler for taking in any new connections

 ## Notes for asynchronous